Nemeas/100-days-of-code/log.md

 **Today's progress**: Trying out a way to set the number of numbers based on a players lvl.

 **Thoughts**: Still missing some way of modifying the min-max range.
 I want the player to have a set min-max based on the lvl, but it should be tweeked if the player suddenly fails a lot, to make it a wee bit easyer, and the range should be increased as the player progress.

+Just had an idea..
+Of how to increase difficulty without having to just tweek the min-max.
+The size of the buttons could decrease as the player progress, and even better; move.
+They can float around, or even better; "flow" using the accelerometer, so that they suddenly seem to "float on water".